midl-dev/tezos-on-gke/README.md

 Architecture
 ------------

-This is a Kubernetes private cluster with two nodes located in two Google Cloud zones, in the same region.
+This is a Kubernetes private cluster with Tezos nodes located in two Google Cloud zones, in the same region.

-The sentry (public) nodes are a StatefulSet of two pods, one in each zone.
-They connect to the peer-to-peer network.

-A private node performs bakings and endorsements.
-It connects exclusively to the two public nodes belonging to the cluster.

 The setup is production hardened:
 * usage of kubernetes secrets to store sensitive values such as node keys.
 They are created securely from terraform variables,